 According to the UN PRI, investment stewardship refers to the use of influence by institutional investors to maximise overall long-term value including the value of common economic, social and environmental assets, on which returns and clients’ and beneficiaries’ interests depend.

 Eskimos has a lot of words for snow, so too does the responsible investing community have for investment stewardship and active ownership respectively.
-Closely related, the former is also commonly referred to as esg stewardship or investor stewardship, while the latter also goes by for example investor engagement, corporate engagement, ESG engagement, or in reference to the asset class: shareholder engagement, or fixed Income / bondholder engagement.
+Closely related, the former is also commonly referred to as esg stewardship or investor stewardship, while the latter also goes by for example investor engagement, corporate engagement, ESG engagement, investor advocacy, or in reference to the asset class: shareholder engagement / advocacy, or fixed Income / bondholder engagement.

 Investment stewardship encompass a variety of tools